 Wow, we have really made progress in our Clutter Free Journey this past week!
-I was kind of not expecting to have a lot of things to get rid of in our kitchen because I “de-cluttered” fairly recently.
+I was not expecting to have a lot of things to get rid of in our kitchen because I “de-cluttered” fairly recently.
 But I found a LOT more to say goodbye to because I had a different mindset this time around.

 The kitchen is kind of a hard spot for this Clutter Free journey because I really do LOVE to cook and bake and I LOVE to have all the accouterments to go with the cooking and baking.
-But even as I went through this process this time, I asked myself different questions and found that I really do not use a number of the things I had in my kitchen.
+Even as I went through this process this time, I asked myself different questions and found I really do not use a number of the things I had in my kitchen.
 And if I don’t use it, I need to get rid of it!

 Here are the questions I asked myself as I worked through my kitchen that helped me to purge the items I do not need:

 The first time I asked myself this question was in my kitchen towel drawer.
 I had a large number of kitchen towels…we are talking scores!
 They all fit into one drawer, but it just seemed like too much!
 So I pulled them all out and evaluated the ones I would like to keep and the ones I would rather pass on to someone else.

 My girls helped me sort them out.
 I got rid of all the black and white towels and kept the ones that “go” with the color scheme for the house, blue.
 The girls took the black and white ones and put them in a pile and handed me the blue ones to fold and put in the drawer.

 Now in the drawer, I have just enough towels for my needs in the kitchen and I have room for my cleaning towels, too (yes, I have different cleaning towels from my kitchen towels).

 I also found myself asking this question in regards to plastic containers, pasta strainers, mixing bowls, little bowls, etc. The list of things we have in multiples is now shorter and I still have all the things I truly need and use in our kitchen.

 Question #2: When was the last time I used that?